 - Feeling ready to leave an event that's still ongoing?
 Find a quiet space away from the crowd or make your exit.

 2. Remember that the holidays don't last forever.

 If you're finding the holiday season particularly challenging, it's absolutely okay to take a step back and prioritize self-care.
 It's important to remember that the holidays, despite their intensity, are temporary.
 You have the permission to bunker down and focus on yourself and your partner because, in the grand scheme of things, the holiday festivities don't last forever.
 There will be ample opportunities to reconnect and make up for any absence once the holiday rush subsides.

 3. Write down your feelings.

 Try writing down your feelings in a journal, or to a friend or loved one.
-Writing down your individual experience and feelings may help you process emotions better and better articulate to others how and what you're feeling.
-It's also a great opportunity for you to be completely honest with yourself with no judgment.
+Writing down your individual experience and feelings may help you process emotions better and be able to articulate to others how, and what you're feeling.
+It's also a great opportunity for you to be completely honest with yourself, with no judgment.

 4. Remember people care about you.